eu-digital-identity-wallet/eudi-docs-site/docs/index.md

 # Welcome to the EUDI Wallet Dev Hub!

+## Overview
+The EUDI Wallet Reference Implementation aims at showcasing a robust and interoperable platform for digital identification, authentication and electronic signatures based on common standards across the European Union.

 EU Digital Identity Wallets will enable users to access online services, store and share digital documents, and create binding signatures.

 [Learn more about the EUDI Wallet project](https://ec.europa.eu/digital-building-blocks/sites/display/EUDIGITALIDENTITYWALLET/What+is+the+wallet){:target="_blank"}